A Louisiana library got a grant for a voting rights program. Its board rejected the money, citing ‘far left’ content.

 At another meeting a month later, Elberson told the board she had found two academics to lead talks on the selected books tied to the grant: Theodore Foster, an assistant professor of African American history at the University of Louisiana at Lafayette, and Chris Edelson, assistant professor of government at American University.

 But both facilitators, Palombo said, were “clearly from the same side of the political debate.”
-Because Elberson “chose to disregard our very clear and reasonable directive,” the body voted, 5-to-2, to reject the voting rights grant and library programming entirely.
+Because Elberson “chose to disregard our very clear and reasonable directive,” the body voted, 5 to 2, to reject the voting rights grant and library programming entirely.

 “This Board is determined to bring political neutrality back to our Library System,” Palombo said in a statement.
 “It is a government institution that belongs to all Lafayette Parish residents and as such, it should never even appear to favor one political view over another.”